graycoreio/daffodil/libs/cart/guides/extension.md

 # Extension
-The cart module provides a number of extension mechanisms so that it can be customized to fit specific needs.
+`@daffodil/cart` provides a number of extension mechanisms so that it can be customized to fit specific needs.

 ## Custom drivers
 If the packaged Daffodil drivers don't satisfy the required use cases, they can be overriden by providing custom drivers.
 Create a service that implements the interface corresponding to the driver in question.